exploratory-io/book/terms.md

 ## C. Cancellation and Termination

 You are solely responsible for properly canceling your account.
 An email or phone request to cancel your account is not considered cancellation.
-You can cancel your account at any time by clicking on the Account link in the global navigation bar at the top of the screen.
+You can cancel your account at any time by clicking on Settings link in the account menu at the right hand side top of the screen.
 The Account screen provides a simple no questions asked cancellation link.

 All of your Content will be immediately deleted from the Service upon cancellation.
 This information can not be recovered once your account is cancelled.